alitariq4589/TM4C1233H6PM_QUASI_SPWM/README.md

 # TM4C1233H6PM_QUASI_SPWM

-**_>>>This project and its source codes are available only and only for educational purposes and not for commercial uses unless agreed/permitted.
+**_>>>This project and its source codes are available for educational purposes and not for commercial uses unless agreed/permitted.
 The distribution of this software after modifications on educational grounds must be mentioned explicitly.
-Anyone violating these terms can and will be subjected to proper legal actions according to international or regional laws, rules and regulations<<<_**
+Anyone using this project completely or partially can and will be subjected to proper legal actions according to international or regional laws, rules and regulations<<<_**

 TM4C123 has 5 general purpose timers (GPTM) which we can use for implementation of this code.
 The pins connections are as follows: